anthology-of-data-science/playground/README.md

 The polars dataframe API has emerged as a de facto standard, as illustrated by the popularity of the [`narwhals`](https://github.com/narwhals-dev/narwhals) dataframe interoperability layer.

+On top of that, in-memory analytical engines like [DuckDB](https://duckdb.org), [Kuzu](https://docs.kuzudb.com/) and [LanceDB](https://docs.kuzudb.com/) have made it a lot easier to use databases (relational, property graph or vector database, respectively) in the data engineering workflow.

 So given all these developments, I am gradually rewriting my example notebooks in this new stack.

 ## marimo as the new reactive notebook